mufidu/mufidu.com/now/index.md

 -   [My personal website](https://mufidu.com)

     This is the very website you are visiting now.
-I haven't started this one, either 😅.
-As you can see in [the repo](https://github.com/mufidu/mufidu.com), it's all just markdown.
-Generated to HTML by Jekyll, automatically after every `git push`.
+I just started rebuilding this website, using 11ty and [this theme](https://github.com/google/eleventy-high-performance-blog).
+Hope it can be ready to be deployed by tomorrow (while being developed).

 > See [my finished work](https://mufidu.com/projects)